-Typishly is a new online literary journal publishing short fiction and poetry submitted by established and emerging writers.
+Typishly is a new online literary journal publishing short stories and poetry submitted by established and emerging writers.
+We welcome your submission.

 Evalyn Lee is a former CBS News producer currently living in London, UK.
 Her broadcast work received an Emmy and numerous Writers Guild Awards.
 She produced television segments for 60 Minutes in New York and the BBC in London, and wrote for Dan Rather, Mike Wallace and Lesley Stahl while covering both Gulf Wars and many investigative pieces.
 She has interviewed writers including Joseph Brodsky, Seamus Heaney, Dick Francis and Margaret Atwood about their work.